tashthethw-code/Cisc-101/03_feasibility_guardrails.md

-Change Log (2025-11-17): – Updated dietary needs rule to ensure all recommended restaurants meet dietary and allergy requirements and to provide alternatives in cases of uncertainty.
+Change Log (2025-11-17):

+– Refined the dietary-requirement rule so that every food recommendation respects allergies and restrictions, and added backup choices when menu details are unclear.

 Module 3 — Feasibility & Guardrails

-Apply these if/else checks to make sure plans are realistic and adapt to edge cases:
+Use straightforward condition checks to make sure the itinerary actually works in real life and can adjust when problems appear:

-Closed Venue
+Closed Locations

-If a museum or park is closed on that day → suggest a similar indoor option nearby.
+If a place isn’t open on the planned day, replace it with a nearby option that offers a similar experience.

-Over-Budget Meal
+Meal Cost Issues

-If meal cost > user’s budget → switch to a cheaper restaurant of similar cuisine.
+If a restaurant exceeds the traveler’s budget level, swap it for a more affordable spot with the same type of food.
-Too Far or Long Travel
+Distance or Travel Time Problems

-If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.
+If moving from one stop to the next requires more than 25 minutes or is over 5 km, choose something closer or include a quick transit segment.

-Weather Swap
+Weather Conflicts

-If rain or cold season likely → make sure at least one indoor activity replaces outdoor ones.
+If the season or forecast suggests rain, cold, or poor conditions, ensure at least one outdoor plan is replaced by an indoor-friendly choice.
-Time Overrun
+Time Management

-If total planned time > available hours → shorten lunch or pick a nearer stop.
+If the plan takes longer than the hours available for that day, trim the schedule by choosing a nearer activity or shortening lunch.
-Mobility Needs
+Mobility Considerations

-If mobility limits noted → choose step-free, short-walk options and include breaks.
+If mobility limits are present, only select locations with easy access, minimal walking, and built-in rest opportunities.
-Dietary Needs
+Dietary Restrictions

-If dietary needs or allergies are noted → select only restaurants with matching menus.
-When information is uncertain, label the option as “check menu first” and suggest one verified alternative.
-Bookings
+If there are dietary rules or allergies, recommend only restaurants that fit those needs.

+When menu information isn’t fully reliable, mark it with “check menu first” and include at least one fully confirmed option.
+Booking Reminders

-If activity usually needs a ticket → just remind the user to book it; never simulate bookings.
+If an activity normally requires tickets, simply remind the user to book; do not imitate or simulate the booking process.